swiftlang/swift-evolution/proposals/0000-where-on-contextually-generic.md

 ```

-> Only declarations that can already be generic and support being constrained via a conditional
+> Only declarations that already support genericity and being constrained via a conditional
-> extension are covered by the described enhancement.
-Properties and new constraint kinds are out
+> extension fall under this enhancement.
+Properties and hitherto unsupported constraint kinds are out
-> of scope for this document.
-For example, the following remains an error:
+> of scope for the proposal.
+For instance, the following remains an error:
 > ```swift
 > protocol P {
 >     // error: Instance method requirement 'foo(arg:)' cannot add constraint 'Self: Equatable' on 'Self'